danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-30-enabling-drag-reordering-in-swiftui-lazy-grids-and-stacks.md

 }
 ```

-Since we want to be able to use this new component in all kind of lazy collection views, let's create it as a replacement to the regular `ForEach` view.
+Since we want to be able to use this component in all kind of collection views, let's create it as a replacement to the regular `ForEach` view.
 Let's call it `ReorderableForEach`:

 ```swift
 public struct ReorderableForEach<Item: Reorderable, Content: View, Preview: View>: View {